Time of year: mid August, Thursday to Saturday

 Food: peanut butter tortilla wraps, instant coffee and tea, carrots and peas, trail mix, pepperoni sticks, granola bar, chickpea and potato curry (in pouch), shin ramen, fruit to go

 Hike: It was a nice hike to Landslide Lake.
 After crossing a bridge with a view of a large, powerful waterfall, you come to an expansive, open, rocky area.
 Rather than continuing straight after the bridge, veer right.
 Look for the blue ribbon up on the left side of the waterfall.
 There are also Inukshuks to guide you.
 The trail then follows the waterfall, weaving in and out of the forest.
 Lots of it felt a bit sketchy to me, walking over unstable, large gravelly chunks of rock, but these sections don’t last long.
 Regardless, the whole time you’re treated to remarkable views of Mt.
-Colonol Foster up ahead, above Berg Lake, and peaks and forests in valley behind.
+Colonol Foster up ahead, above Berg Lake, and peaks and forests in the valley behind you.

 Eventually the trail descends towards Landslide Lake.
 The deep greens of the lake and the reflection of the surrounding trees make this an optimal spot to pause for some photos, a snack, and a swim if you’re keen.
 Our priority was to make sure we had enough time to spend at whichever lake we liked better, so we stopped briefly, and then continued on towards Berg Lake.

 After Landslide Lake, keep following the blue ribbons.
 The trail continues into the woods, following the edge of the lake so you keep coming back to those turquoise views.
 There were lots more mildly sketchy bits on what I called slippy, unstable rocks (this was harder going down though).